ninbryan/How-Storybook-Saved-My-Sprint/README.md

 ## In Summary

-In Summary, there was a time we had to go through the process of getting to the page and integrate the updates.
+In Summary, there was a time we had to go through the process of getting to the page and integrate the updates, these components.

 It wasn't fun when services went down.

 ---

-In our case, we had QA testing data environment.
+In our case, we had QA testing data environment with services.

 Maybe for your case, you don't have wifi.